teracyhq-incubator/teracy-dev-k8s/docs/ha-scalable-wordpress.md

 ## Backup and Restore

-We need to backup both the database and the application files regularly and can restore the backups any time.
+We need to back up both the database and the application files regularly and can restore the backups any time.

 There are many supported backends for the backup, we use Google Cloud Storage (GCS)